themaxempire23/Kafka-2.1/Installations/Kafka setup in ubuntu.md

   ![kafka 2](https://github.com/themaxempire23/Kafka-2.1/assets/83220484/130ec8c5-115e-4292-a82b-e27af4edb7d4)

-   the above command starts our kafka server, situated in the config file, no need to worry about the config file.
+   The above command starts our kafka server, situated in the config file, no need to worry about the config file.
-   From her on we can create topics and partitions all running to our kafka server.
+   From here on we can create topics and partitions all running on our kafka server.
    Lets dive in!

 # 5. Creating our topics: